Father Voss

 Father Voss (German:Vater Voss) is a 1925 German silent comedy film directed by Max Mack and starring Stewart Rome, Mary Odette and Lotte Stein.
-It was one of a number of popular comedies released by UFA alongside its more prestigious art films.
+It was one of a number of dramas released by UFA alongside its more prestigious art films.
 In common with German practice at the time, two British stars were imported to add international appeal.

 The film's art direction was by Robert A. Dietrich.